-1. Assists in establishing and facilitating local councils on campuses and within communities wherein chapters of member fraternities and sororities are located.

-- 2. Serves as the communication link between/among these constituent fraternities and sororities, especially in matters such as scheduling workshops and national meetings. - 3.
+- 1. Assists in establishing and facilitating local councils on campuses and within communities wherein chapters of member fraternities and sororities are located. - 2.
+Serves as the communication link between/among these constituent fraternities and sororities, especially in matters such as scheduling workshops and national meetings. - 3.
 Conducts periodic workshops or training sessions with the officers of the local councils to ensure a clear understanding of common operational procedures. - 4.
 Conducts regional conferences on a biennial basis as a means of developing operational efficiency and promoting program effectiveness. - 5.
 Conducts a NPHC National Convention/Undergraduate Leadership Conference of the active membership, including officers and delegates of the National Pan-Hellenic Council and the constituent local councils. - 6.
 Works cooperatively with and contributes to other community groups.
 These include such agencies as the National Black Leadership Roundtable, the National Coalition of Black Voter Participation, NAACP, The Urban League, the National Council of Negro Women, United Negro College Fund, North-American Interfraternity Conference, National Panhellenic Conference, National Association of Latino Fraternal Organizations, Association of Fraternity Advisors, Fraternity Executives Association, Congressional Black Caucus among others. - 7.
-Provides unity and economic empowerment through and by the member organizations. - 8.
-Performs such other coordinating functions as set forth within the Constitution and Bylaws of the National Pan-Hellenic Council or as determined by the Executive Board of the NPHC, Inc.
+Provides unity and economic empowerment through and by the member organizations.